GrahamArden/notes/personal/tiny_toolkit.md

 - A nice [ratchet screwdriver](https://tinytoolk.it/tools/wera-838-ra-s/)
 - A set of Wera bit's to go with it.
-- Framework combined T5 screwdriver/spudger
+- Framework combined T5 screwdriver/spudger (expensive but it comes with a free [laptop](../computing/framework_13.md))

 ## Things that turn